LaDaris Vann

-LaDaris Tremaine Vann (born October 7, 1980) is a former American football wide receiver in the Canadian Football League for the Winnipeg Blue Bombers.
-He was also a member of the Frankfurt Galaxy in NFL Europe.
+LaDaris Tremaine Vann (born October 7, 1980) is an American former professional football wide receiver in the Canadian Football League (CFL) for the Winnipeg Blue Bombers.
 He played college football at the University of Cincinnati.
+He also played for the Frankfurt Galaxy in NFL Europe.

-Early years
+Early life

 Vann attended Fort Pierce Central High School.
 As a sophomore, he did not play football.
 As a junior, he was named the starter at quarterback.
 He also practiced baseball and basketball.

 As a senior in 1998, he was suspended for 10 days for having an altercation with a teacher, which also affected his NCAA Division I scholarship offers.
 He decided to transfer to Spanish River Community High School after the incident.

 Vann earned the starter position at quarterback, where he was a part of a backfield that included future professional football players Lance Frazier and Jason Geathers.
 He only played in the first 4 games of the season, after the Florida High School Activities Association (FHSAA) ruled him ineligible due to not meeting transfer requirements.

 He received interest from the Atlanta Braves to play Minor League Baseball, but chose to enroll in college.